-Thirty Seven year old Sean Spencer from Rawtenstall in Lancashire was 30 years old when he noticed signs of weakness in his legs – which he found particularly worrying as he had such a passion for sporting activities.
+Sean Spencer, from Rawtenstall in Lancashire, was 30 years old when he noticed signs of weakness in his legs – which he found particularly worrying as he had such a passion for sporting activities.

-However, after starting to recognise problems with his legs and after various tests, Sean was confirmed as having Limb Girdle muscular dystrophy at the age of 31.
+However, after starting to recognise problems with his legs and after various tests, Sean was confirmed as having Myofibrillar Myopathy at the age of 31.

 Over time, Sean began to accept his own condition and received counselling to help him cope with his diagnosis.
 This was a lengthy process and took time for him to accept the condition.

-Sadly however; in 2015 Sean and his family had to deal with the death of their father Roger Spencer aged 55 who was also affected by Limb Girdle muscular dystrophy.
+Sadly however, in 2015 Sean and his family had to deal with the death of their father Roger Spencer aged 55 who was also affected by muscular dystrophy.

 “Following my diagnosis and the death of my father, I wanted to do something positive.
 I wanted to make a difference and attempt to help with finding a cure for this condition.
 I spoke to other family members and we all felt that doing something positive in the family name was a great way of helping remember Dad and hopefully try to help others”

-As a result, Sean and other members of the Spencer family decided it would be a fitting tribute to set up a Family Fund in memory of their father to help raise funds into research for a condition that has affected three generations of their family.
+As a result, Sean and other members of the Spencer family decided it would be a positive step to set up a Family Fund in an attempt to raise money and awareness of this rare condition that had affected their family.

 Setting up a family fund like the Spencer Family Fund is a great way to fundraise for Muscular Dystrophy UK to keep our vital research moving forward.
 Find out more about our family funds.